drashland/wocket/example_apps/chat/README.md

 This is an interactive application where you send messages through a web application.
 The socket server receives the messages and broadcasts the messages to all socket clients.
 You can open multiple browser windows to act as multiple socket clients.
 The web application is served using [Drash](https://github.com/drashland/deno-drash).

-1. Clone the repo and go into the `chat` directory.
+1. Clone the repo and go into the `/example_apps/chat` directory.

     ```
     $ git clone https://github.com/drashland/sockets.git